19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (c) who is below 21 years of age unless the parent or guardian has consented to such removal;

-(d) who is above 60 years of age;
+(d) who is above 60 years of age; or

-(e) whom the designated officer, after making such inquiries as are reasonable in the circumstances, has reason to believe was not of sound mind, unless the parent or guardian has consented to such removal; or
+(e) whom the designated officer, after making such inquiries as are reasonable in the circumstances, has reason to believe was not of sound mind, unless the parent or guardian has consented to such removal.

-(f) who is a Muslim.

-[1/2004]

 (3) In this section, “permanent resident” includes —